suvarnak/mcp-tutorial/README.md

 ## Troubleshooting

-If the MCP tool doesn't appear in Claude Desktop after configuration:
+If the MCP tool (defined in your main.py) doesn't appear in Claude Desktop after configuration:

-1. Close Claude Desktop completely
+1. Close Claude Desktop application completely

 2. Check if Claude Desktop is still running in the background:
    - Open Task Manager (Ctrl + Shift + Esc)